Elijah-Bouwman-C/ergo_cv_software/Documentation/alternative_code/README.md

 # Python Code
 - You are going to need to download the neural network from here (Although I highly recommend using any model from OpenCV) https://github.com/quanhua92/human-pose-estimation-opencv/tree/master

-  https://github.com/opencv/opencv_extra/tree/4.x/testdata/dnn
+- Here is a repository of different available pose estimation models https://github.com/opencv/opencv_extra/tree/4.x/testdata/dnn